Article Filtering

 1

-Check if message has same title as some another messages.
+Check if the message has the same title as another message.

 SameUrl